puavo-org/puavo-os/parts/client/PuavoRestClient.md

     -L, --location                   Follow location headers on 3XX status codes --port PORT                  Force custom port
-        --scheme SCHEME              Force custom scheme (http or https) -v, --verbose                    Be verbose.
+        --scheme SCHEME              Force custom scheme (http or https) -m  --max-time SEC               Maximum time in seconds that you allow the whole operation to take -v, --verbose                    Be verbose.
 PUAVO_REST_CLIENT_VERBOSE=1 env can be also used -h, --help                       Show this message